camlspotter/ocaml/README.md

 Haskellish value : type declaration
 ======================================

-With this patch, you can write Haskell like value-type declaration in let bindings:
+In +type_at_let, you can write Haskell like value-type declaration in let bindings:

 ```ocaml